bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 ``bokeh html``
     Create standalone HTML documents from any kind of Bokeh application
     source: e.g., python scripts, app directories, JSON files, and others.
-    For example

 ``bokeh json``
-    Generate a serialize JSON representation of a Bokeh document from any kind of Bokeh application source.
+    Generate a serialized JSON representation of a Bokeh document from any kind of Bokeh application source.

 ``bokeh serve``